-In the Cooks, the behavior of the eight tagged whales was
+In the Cook Islands, the behavior of the eight tagged whales was

 characterized by one huge surprise: rather than spreading out and

-traveled all the way to American Samoa, while others moved the
+One animal traveled all the way to American Samoa, while others

-through the many islands and reef systems that make up the Tonga
+moved through the many islands and reef systems that make up the

-Does this indicate that whales enter the Cooks in a kind of
+Tonga group.
+Does this indicate that whales enter the Cooks in a

-We don't yet know, although such movements have been observed
+The scientists don't yet know, although such movements have been

-among humpbacks tracked by photo-id in another breeding area, the
+observed among humpbacks tracked by photo-id in another breeding

-West Indies.
-Another surprise was that - even though some tags
+area, the West Indies.
+Another surprise: even though some tags

 continued transmitting well into October, which is quite late in